More Dewey rainmakers leave for other firms

 Partners have since told some secretaries their last day will be this Friday, a person close to the matter said Tuesday.
 Some associates have meanwhile been told their last day will be the end of next week, this person said.
 It was not clear how many people will lose their jobs.

 The troubles at Dewey have spurred an investigation by Manhattan’s district attorney, who the firm has said is probing allegations of wrongdoing by its former chairman, Davis.
-He has denied the allegations.
+He has denied the charges.

 Other partners who announced moves on Tuesday included Jonathan DeSantis, a capital markets partner who joined Shearman & Sterling; James Carter, an international arbitration lawyer who joined Wilmer Cutler Pickering Hale and Dorr as special counsel; and Simon Briggs, who joined Dechert’s corporate and securities practice in London.